 Dr. Pelkey's first two published monographs (Dialectology as Dialectic, De Gruyter 2011; A Phula Comparative Lexicon, SIL 2011) define the Phula ethnolinguistic groups of China and Vietnam, identifying 18 new languages through mixed-methods fieldwork and analysis.
 His latest research focuses on language evolution and the chiasmus figure (X), leading to the publication of his third authored book, The Semiotics of X (Bloomsbury Academic, 2017).
 He has edited or co-edited eight collections, including Applied Brand Semiotics (TAJS 2018), Sociohistorical Linguistics in Southeast Asia (Brill, 2017), Virtual Identities (PDC 2016), The Semiotics of Paradox (Legas 2015) and Why Semiotics?
 (Legas 2014).
 His recent research is published in collections such as Biosemiotic Perspectives in Language and Linguistics; Meaning, Mind and Communication and Mind in Mathematics—and in international journals such as Semiotica, Cognitive Semiotics, The Journal of Literary Semantics, Linguistics of the Tibeto-Burman Area, Reviews in Anthropology, Studies in Language and Diachronica.
-In addition to many other modes of international scholarship and service, Dr. Pelkey is Vice President of the International Association of Semiotic Studies, Executive Member of the Semiotic Society of America, former Editor of the Semiotic Society of America Yearbook series Semiotics, Managing Editor ofThe Amercian Journal of Semiotics and Founding Editor of a new Berghahn book series entitled Studies in Linguistic Anthropology and Founding Director of the Ryerson University Meaning Lab.
+In addition to many other modes of international scholarship and service, Dr. Pelkey is Vice President of the International Association for Cognitive Semiotics, Executive Member of the Semiotic Society of America, past Editor of the Semiotic Society of America Yearbook series Semiotics, Managing Editor ofThe Amercian Journal of Semiotics and Founding Editor of the Berghahn book series Studies in Linguistic Anthropology and Founding Director of the Ryerson University Meaning Lab.

 350 Victoria Street, Toronto, Ontario, Canada M5B 2K3